 Java 8 will work, java 11 recommended.
 JDK is required to build the server.

 Get it either from Oracle or elsewhere, e.g. Zulu OpenJDK: https://www.azul.com/downloads/zulu-community/?package=jdk

 Mind that IDE will complain if you installed unsupported version of Node; should that happen, remove Node, and install latest one supported.

 Get it from https://nodejs.org/

-Eclipse for Java developers (not enterprise), with Spring and Web plugins:
+Eclipse for Java Enterprise Java and Web Developers: https://www.eclipse.org/

 And then go to Help -> Eclipse Marketplace

 Search and install Spring Tools 4.